U.S. journalist and PBS anchor Gwen Ifill dies at 61

 Ifill was moderator and managing editor of "Washington Week," a prime-time news program, and co-anchor and managing editor for "The PBS NewsHour" with Judy Woodruff.

-Ifill joined the programs in 1999 from NBC News, where she was chief congressional and political correspondent, according to a biography on the PBS website.
+Ifill joined the programs in 1999 from NBC News, where she was chief congressional and political correspondent, according to a biography on the "NewsHour" website.

 Ifill was the best-selling author of 2009's "The Breakthrough: Politics and Race in the Age of Obama" and moderated the vice presidential debates during the 2004 and 2008 national elections.